 Or go straight to the mother lode—Cal Yee Farm of Fairfield is a virtual cornucopia inside a cozy white cottage, with shelves brimming with fruits and nuts.
 Founded in 1955, it’s still operated by the Yee family.
 At Il Fiorello Olive Oil Company, owners Ann and Mark Sievers grow 12 different varieties of olives in their orchards, hand-crafting the fruit into oils in Italian, French, Greek, and Spanish styles.
 Visitors are encouraged to sample and taste the differences, rounding things out with balsamic vinegars, local wines, and jalapeño- and citrus-flavored oils.

 Sepay Groves is another popular destination, specializing in Tuscan-style extra virgin olive oil and wine vinegars made from Suisun Valley wines.
 The outlet-style store may look a bit industrial, but the products are all handmade in small batches, for superb flavor.
+If you’re in Vacaville between May and October, stop by Main Street on Saturday morning for the Vacaville Farmers’ Market, which offers temptations such as fresh fruit, baked goods, local honey, and artisan soaps.

 A Golfer’s Paradise